ubyssey/volunteer/installation/docker.md

 ```
 git clone https://github.com/ubyssey/ubyssey-dev.git
 ```
-(If you changed the docker image's name, make sure to put it in docker-compose.yml in /ubyssey-dev/.devcontainer)
+(If you changed the docker image's name, make sure to also change it in docker-compose.yml in /ubyssey-dev/.devcontainer/)

 4. Use the Remote Development plugin to open the ubyssey-dev.git directory as a container
 5. If the database container isn't set up yet, connect to it: